 How to write a UX research report and present your findings

 Writing a UX research report can feel like studying for an exam.
 You know you need to do it.
-You know it's super important for success.
-And yet, getting down to business can feel overwhelmingly challenging.
+You know it's important for success.
+And yet, getting down to business can feel overwhelming.

-After all, you've spent days—maybe weeks—conducting your research, and now you have to somehow condense all that work into under 20 slides?!
-And not just any slides, either.
-You want every nugget of information you include to be compelling and valuable - especially if you're presenting to hard-to-please executives.
+After all, you've spent days—maybe weeks—conducting your research, and now you have to somehow condense all that work into under 20 slides?
+Not only that: you need every piece of information you include to be compelling and valuable—especially if you're presenting to hard-to-please executives.

 What is a UX research report?

 A UX research report is the final stage of any UX research project.
-It's the culmination of all the hours you spent planning, researching and analyzing data summarized into one succinct presentation.
+It's the culmination of all the hours your team has spent planning, researching and analyzing data—summarized into one succinct presentation.

 Beyond that, reports are also a fantastic opportunity to demonstrate the strategic value of UX to leadership.
 By tying your recommendations to broader business objectives, you can build UX advocates at the highest level of your organization and secure more budget as a result.